andesc2007/apsc103/README.md

 This is a carbon footprint tracker application.
 It is for my Queens University APSC 103 Engineering Design Project course.
-I am working on this application in collaboration with three other group members, a project manager, and a faculty advisor.
+I worked on this application in collaboration with three other group members, a project manager, and a faculty advisor.
 It takes the users shopping choices and returns their carbon footprint.
 Furthermore, the application also returns suggestions to improve the carbon footprint